The best home and auto insurance bundles

 - Have certain safety equipment installed in their vehicles

-Likewise, homeowners’ insurance providers offer discounts for homes with smart home features, security systems and energy-efficiency equipment.
+Likewise, homeowners’ insurance providers often offer discounts for homes with smart home features, security systems and energy-efficiency equipment.
 By taking advantage of as many available discounts as possible through your current carrier, you could end up saving more than you would if you chose to bundle your policies.

 - Bundling home and auto insurance can potentially provide you with significant savings, streamlined claims filing and increased customer satisfaction.